 Manage motion and widget animation with MotionLayout

 MotionLayout is a layout type that helps you manage motion and widget animation in your app.
-MotionLayout is a subclass of ConstraintLayout and builds upon its rich layout capabilities.
-As part of the ConstraintLayout library, MotionLayout is available as a support library and is backwards-compatible to API level 14.
+MotionLayout is a subclass of ConstraintLayout and builds on its rich layout capabilities.
+As part of the ConstraintLayout library, MotionLayout is available as a support library.

 MotionLayout bridges the gap between layout transitions and complex motion handling, offering a mix of features between the property animation framework, TransitionManager, and CoordinatorLayout.

-In addition to describing transitions between layouts, MotionLayout lets you animate any layout properties, as well.
+In addition to describing transitions between layouts, MotionLayout lets you animate any layout properties.
 Moreover, it inherently supports seekable transitions.
-This means that you can instantly show any point within the transition based on some condition, such as touch input.
+This means you can instantly show any point within the transition based on some condition, such as touch input.
 MotionLayout also supports keyframes, enabling fully customized transitions to suit your needs.

-MotionLayout is fully declarative, meaning that you can describe any transitions in XML, no matter how complex.
+MotionLayout is fully declarative, meaning you can describe any transitions in XML, no matter how complex.

 Design considerations

 MotionLayout is intended to move, resize, and animate UI elements with which users interact, such as buttons and title bars.
-Motion in your app should not be simply a gratuitous special effect in your application.
-It should be used to help users understand what your application is doing.
-For more information on designing your app with motion, see the Material Design section on Understanding motion.
+Don't use motion in your app as a gratuitous special effect.
+Use it to help users understand what your app is doing.
+For more information about designing your app with motion, see the Material Design section Understanding motion.

 Follow these steps to start using MotionLayout in your project.